jesseduffield/jesseduffield.github.io/_posts/2021-9-15-Gos-Shortcomings-2.md

 ## Conclusion

 This peculiar set of language design choices frustrates me: I find package level visibility leads to a polluted scope, with struct invariants being harder to ensure, and the obvious workaround (putting everything in its own package) is both awkward and un-idiomatic.
 The lack of a `private` or `public` keyword similarly complicates things for no obvious benefit.

+Go could resolve the privacy scoping issue by allowing something like Rust's `mod` keyword.
+But of course, Go's forte is simplicity and I don't expect such a change to ever be accepted.

 Up next we're going to talk about interfaces.